Why you might want to move

 Moving abroad in later life can seem tempting but you need to consider every aspect before you do, such as:

-- pension arrangements
+- pension arrangements and any effect on your income

-- possible isolation from friends and family
+- being apart from friends and family.

-It might be difficult to return if you need or want to later, particularly if you need help finding accommodation and care or to access benefits.
-See our factsheets - Moving abroad and Returning to England from abroad for more information.
+It might be difficult to return if you need or want to later, particularly if you need help finding accommodation and care, or to access benefits.
+See our factsheets Moving abroad and Returning to England from abroad for more information.

 Help with the move